Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Introduction

 Recent advancements in LLMs have particularly focused on enhancing their retrieval and reasoning abilities and expanding their context windows, thus broadening the scope of their potential applications.
 The ability to process and retain longer sequences of information within the context window empowers LLMs to capture nuanced dependencies and intricate relationships within the input data, offering unprecedented possibilities for improved language understanding and generation.
 One domain that stands to significantly benefit from these advancements is Natural Language to SQL (NL2SQL).
 NL2SQL is a challenging task that entails translating natural language questions into structured SQL queries that can be executed on a database.
 The inherent ambiguity of natural language questions, coupled with the necessity for a deep understanding of complex database schemas and semantics, makes NL2SQL a very challenging problem~\citep{Floratou2024NL2SQLIA}.
 Recent works \citep{pourreza2024chase,maamari2024death,caferouglu2024sql,xiyansql} created NL2SQL pipelines involving schema linking, self-consistency, and self-correction with multiple LLM calls.
 These solutions carefully create prompts that include various context information, and use Chain-of-Thought (CoT)\citep{liu2023divide,zhou2022least} reasoning and/or in-context-learning.

-In this paper, we explore the potential of harnessing the extended context window provided by Google's long context LLMs (\textit{gemini-1.5}) to improve NL2SQL performance. \yeounoh{The hypothesis is that the long-context LLMs with enhanced retrieval and reasoning abilities over the extended context window can address the semantic ambiguity challenges with additional and appropriate contextual information.
-Under this assumption}, we conduct a detailed study on the impact of these techniques when used with a long-context model.
+In this paper, we explore the potential of harnessing the extended context window provided by Google's long context LLMs (\textit{gemini-1.5}) to improve NL2SQL performance. \yeounoh{The hypothesis is that the long-context LLMs with enhanced retrieval and reasoning abilities over this extended context can address the semantic ambiguity challenges with additional and appropriate contextual information.
+To study this hypothesis}, we conduct a detailed study on the impact of these techniques when used with a long-context model.

-Table~\ref{table:bird_dev_results} compares the execution results accuracy (Ex Acc) of published NL2SQL methods \yeounoh{using BIRD benchmark~\citep{li2024can}, the most popular benchmark for NL2SQL testing.} Our \textit{Long Context} pipeline yields very competitive results without any fine-tuning and without generating multiple answer candidates (self-consistency). \yeounoh{It is shown that LLMs, especially smaller capacity models, benefit significantly from fine-tuning as it helps the models focus on relevant patterns in specific data domains and SQL generation~\citep{dominguez2024blar,liu2024survey}.
+Table~\ref{table:bird_dev_results} compares the execution results accuracy (Ex Acc) of published NL2SQL methods \yeounoh{using BIRD benchmark~\citep{li2024can}, the most popular benchmark for NL2SQL testing.} Our \textit{Long Context} pipeline yields very competitive results without any fine-tuning and without generating multiple answer candidates (self-consistency). \yeounoh{It is shown that LLMs, especially smaller capacity models, benefit significantly from fine-tuning as it helps the models focus on relevant patterns in specific data domains and SQL generation~\citep{dominguez2024blar,liu2024survey,zhou2024dbgpthub}.
 While fine-tuning has been a dominant approach, in-context learning (ICL) using the latest LLMs is gaining traction as a preferable alternative, matching the performance of fine-tuned models~\citep{nan2023enhancing,pourreza2024din}.
 ICL does not require re-training or updating the model parameters and avoids overfitting to specific data domains.
 This is particularly appealing for a production NL2SQL system where it serves many customers across many specialized domains. }